Jay4242/Strix/README.md

 - The opacity is set via the `_NET_WM_WINDOW_OPACITY` property to make the overlay semi-transparent.
 - The program currently uses a fixed grid size of 50 pixels.
 - Cell IDs are generated sequentially, starting with `a0` up to `z9`, then `aa`, `ab`, etc.
+- Subcells within a main cell are labeled from `a0` (top-left) to `c2` (bottom-right).
-- Highlighted cells are filled in white with black text for visibility.
+- Highlighted cells and subcells are filled in white with black text for visibility.
-- When a cell is highlighted, the mouse pointer is moved to its center automatically and a click is triggered.
+- When a cell or subcell is highlighted, the mouse pointer is moved to its center automatically and a click is triggered.
+- After a subcell click, the overlay automatically hides and resets.